theicfire/makefiletutorial/src/index.md

 SRC_DIRS := ./src

 # Find all the C and C++ files we want to compile
 # Note the single quotes around the * expressions.
-Make will incorrectly expand these otherwise.
+The shell will incorrectly expand these otherwise, but we want to send the * directly to the find command.
 SRCS := $(shell find $(SRC_DIRS) -name '*.cpp' -or -name '*.c' -or -name '*.s')

 # Prepends BUILD_DIR to every src file.